 TMJ compression

-Patient sitting or supine; therapist stabilized patient’s head with one hand while the other hand pushes mandible superiorly causing a compressive load to the TMJ
+Patient sitting or supine; therapist stabilizes the patient’s head with one hand while the other hand pushes the mandible superiorly, causing a compressive load to the TMJ